focuslight/focuslight/README.md

  * almost all of features, except for:
    * `subtract` support (`gmode`, `stype`, `sllimit`, `sulimit` parameters)

-Focuslight is currently lacking some GrowthForecast features:
- * MySQL support

 ## Prerequisites

 RRDTool and its dependencies must be installed before installing Focuslight.